-Resolving a customer-service problem on the patron's first call will entice that person to continue doing business with that company 49 percent of the time.
+Ann Arbor, Mich. — Resolving a customer service problem on the patron’s first call will entice that person to continue doing business with that company 49 percent of time.

-This was found in a study by the market research firm CFI Group in its second annual Contact Center Satisfaction Index (CCSI).
+This was found in a study by the market research firm CFI Group’s second annual Contact Center Satisfaction Index (CCSI).

 The survey included customers of call centers across a number of industries including banking, cable and satellite TV, cellphone service, government, hotels, insurance, multichannel retail and personal computers.
 It found that 95 percent of “satisfied customers” said they would do business with the same company again, and 91 percent of those who were considered satisfied said they would even recommend the company to others.

-Sheri Teodoru, CEO of CFI Group, told TWICE that it considered customers "satisfied" if they ranked their satisfaction as a nine or 10 on a 10-point scale regardless of whether or not their issue was actually resolved.
-The consumers' scores were later converted to the index's 100-point scale for reporting purposes, said Theodoru.
+Sheri Theodoru, CEO of CFI Group, told TWICE that it considered a customer was “satisfied” if they ranked their satisfaction as 9 or 10 on a 10-point scale regardless of whether or not their issue was actually resolved.
+The consumers’ scores were later converted to the index’s 100-point scale for reporting purposes, said Theodoru.